• About

 Jump to Recipe Print Recipe

 This 00 flour pizza dough creates a flavorful pizza crust that's the perfect combination of crispy and chewy.
-This easy pizza dough recipe is made with 00 flour, warm water, quick-rise yeast, sugar, salt, and olive oil.
+This easy pizza dough recipe makes enough dough for two hand-tossed pizzas (12" to 14" in diameter) or one deep dish 16" cast iron pizza.

 homemade pizza with 00 flour pizza dough.